In Northern Ireland wind energy is the most common renewable energy technology and it's also one of the most financially viable options.

 - locate your turbines away from the boundaries of your site

-See our guide on how to avoid causing noise pollution, odour and other nuisances.
+See how to avoid causing noise pollution, odour and other nuisances.